BlinkID/blinkid-verify-android/README.md

 Processing of the single frame returns [ProcessResult](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.capture.session/-process-result/index.html) which contains:

-- Detailed analysis of the frame, including various detection statuses and potential issues which should be used for frame-by-frame UX updates.
+- Detailed analysis of the frame, including various detection statuses and potential issues that should be used for frame-by-frame UX updates.
 - Completeness status of the overall process.

 You should keep calling the process function until the result completeness indicates that the result is complete, but you could have custom logic for cancellation and timeouts.